 In Sarasota County, two interesting profiles for the Chevron and Texaco brands can be seen.

-- Indepentent Texaco, No Repair: One is the local Texaco, a single location gas station and convenience store with truck fuel and food service in the back.
+- Independent Texaco, No Repair: One is the local Texaco, a single location gas station and convenience store with truck fuel and food service in the back.
 The station on Fruitville Road stays busy, as no other stations are located near it, and it is across the street from a resort RV park, within very easy walking distance.
 On the property is an outdoor BBQ joint, which serves both working guys who do lawns and service business, as well as suburbanites who like an easy outdoor eatery.
 Gas is not sold by price; it is invariably more expensive than Racetrack but no one seems to care.

-- The other model is a downtown Sarasota Chevron station, with full service gasoline and complete repair offerings.
+- Traditional Service Station: The other model is a downtown Sarasota Chevron station, with full service gasoline and complete repair offerings.
 Reese Chevron has been there for generations, run by a third generation.
 It is very successful, and does not even have computerized pumps.
 Certainly, gas prices are slightly higher, but folk gladly pay it because they check your oil and will schedule service on your car right there, without having to go to an annoying lube place that tries to sell you a bunch of things you don’t want.
 In fact, it is so busy all the time that it is difficult to get an appointment.The station also sells retro Cokes in a bottle, and has a nifty display of gas station trucks and memorabilia.

-Every time I see it and stop by, I think that if Chevron were to make a commitment, they could line up hundreds of others of these independent dealers in the model of Reese Chevron.
+If Chevron were to make a commitment, they could line up hundreds of others of these independent dealers in the model of Reese Chevron.
 The company would need to individually recruit dealers, train them in these methods, and perhaps finance these independent stations.

 The question is how does Chevron Texaco create two identities for the essentially the same product?
 Perhaps Chevron focuses on service stations that have repairs, and Texaco focuses on stations with food and other offerings, but yet some franchises offer both or just one.
 Havoline has been a separate oil lube brand, and that sort of makes sense.